r-simlinger/documentation/marketplace_workflow_debit_subscription.md

 # Reuse payment transaction

-After you have a successful payment transation (status = "accepted") you can reuse this payment by sending the subscription id.
+After you have a successful payment transaction (status = "accepted") you can reuse this payment by sending the subscription id.

 You can also change the amount of the new payment.
 If you do not transmit an amount the amount of the first payment will be used.